Last Updated on 4th November 2019 by Sophie Nadeau

 #1 A Secret Paris Vineyard, 76 Rue Georges Lardennois, 75019 Paris, France

 It surprises many visitors to Paris that there are still thriving vineyards in operation throughout the city.
-One of my favourites is that located in La Butte Bergeyre, a small micro-arrondissement in the 19th.
+One of my favourites is that which is located in La Butte Bergeyre, a small micro-arrondissement in the 19th.
 With just one road, and two pedestrian walkways to reach the summit of this hill, few locals know about it, let alone tourists.
 From here, you can get one of the best views of the Sacré-Coeur that the city has to offer.

 #2 Parc des Buttes Chaumont, 1 Rue Botzaris, 75019 Paris, France

 Fairly close to Butte Bergeyre, you’ll find the park of Buttes Chaumont.
 Home to parts of the Petite Ceinture, as well as a waterfall and temple, Buttes Chaumont offers spectacular views over the city.
 Home to Neoclassical follies (including an imposing temple), a grotto, and even a secret waterfall, there’s no denying that Parc des Buttes Chaumont is easily one of the best parks in Paris.

-Place Dalida, 75018 Paris, France
+#3 Place Dalida, Place Dalida, 75018 Paris, France

 One of the most picturesque squares in the city, Place Dalida has a long and fascinating history.
 Named after the famous singer, from here you can see the towers and spires of the iconic basilica peeking out from behind quirky architecture and at the end of a cobbled lane.

 Adjoining this pretty square, you’ll find Rue de l’Aubreuvoir.
-Perhaps the cutest street in all of the city, its ivy clad façades and flower covered windowsills make you feel like you’re stepping back in time… right into the Paris of the 1920s.
+Perhaps the cutest street in all of the city, its ivy-clad façades and flower-covered windowsills make you feel like you’re stepping back in time… right into the Paris of the 1920s.
 Of all the Montmartre locations for unusual places to see the Sacre Coeur in Paris, Place Dalida is the one you most definitely shouldn’t miss!

 #4 Musée de Montmartre (Montmartre Museum), 12-14 Rue Cortot, 75018 Paris, France

 Within the grounds of Montmartre Museum, to the rear of the building, you’ll find a little artist’s garden.
 Filled with flowers in the Summertime, and cherry blossom in the Springtime, it’s not hard to see how the house and gardens once provided artistic inspiration to countless masters.
 Renoir even lived in the house for a period of time…

 #5 Square Marcel-Bleustein-Blanchet, Rue de la Bonne, 75018 Paris, France

-This green space is the perfect place to enjoy a Parisian picnic, all the while enjoying a view onto one of Paris’ most iconic sites.
-Although it was once the site of a mill, today it is a haven of tranquility.
+This green space is the perfect place to enjoy a Parisian picnic, all the while enjoying a view of one of Paris’ most iconic sites.
+Although it was once the site of a mill, today it is a haven of tranquillity.
 Head to the back of the Sacré-Coeur.
 Head away from the Parvis Sacré-Coeur and away all of the tourists… this is where you’ll find where locals hang out to eat their lunch.

 #6 Parc de Saint-Cloud, 1 Avenue de la Grille d’Honneur, 92210 Saint-Cloud, France

-Located on the fringes of Paris, Parc Saint-Cloud is one of my favourite places to escape the crowds of Paris.
+Located on the fringes of Paris, Parc de Saint-Cloud is one of my favourite places to escape the crowds of Paris.
 There was once a grand Château here.
-Now, all that remains is a grand, lanscaped garden and a fantastic, bird’s eye view over the city.
+Now, all that remains is a grand, landscaped garden and a fantastic, bird’s eye view over the city.
 Of all the places to see the Sacre Coeur in Paris, this park may well be the best.
 After all, it’s not often that you can capture the Eiffel Tower and the Sacre Coeur in the same shot!

-Place Georges-Pompidou, 75004 Paris, France
+#7 Centre Georges Pompidou, Place Georges-Pompidou, 75004 Paris, France

 The height of this modern art museum in the middle of Le Marais means that it is also home to one of the best rooftop terraces in Paris.
 The museum itself boasts several floors of exhibition and gallery space, as well as a library and rooftop restaurant.
 It’s here that you can find the likes of works by artists such as Picasso, Braque, and many other acclaimed artists.

 #8 From Streets in Paris Proper, Boulevard Haussmann, 8th-9th arrondissements

-Stroll along the very center of the city, and you’ll be surprised at how many times you spot the Sacreé-Coeur from Paris proper itself.
+Stroll along the very centre of the city, and you’ll be surprised at how many times you spot the Sacreé-Coeur from Paris proper itself.
 One of my favourite places to play hide-and-seek with the iconic Basilica is along Boulevard Haussmann.